gregtam/jupyter-notebook-initializer/README.md

 # jupyter-notebook-template

 The goal of this repository is to serve as a template for any new projects to avoid the hassle of configuring all the options each time a new project is started.
-The file notebook_template.ipynb serves as a starting point for any Jupyter notebook by importing useful libraries and setting up default settings (e.g., plotting settings, SQL magic functions).
+The file notebook_initializer.ipynb serves as a starting point for any Jupyter notebook by importing useful libraries and setting up default settings (e.g., plotting settings, SQL magic functions).

 ## Files
 ### Notebooks
-- `notebook_template.ipynb`: This notebook is a template for any new notebook.
+- `notebook_initializer.ipynb`: This notebook is a template for any new notebook.
 It should be copied when creating a new notebook so that all of the libraries are already typed in along with any changes to the default matplotlib settings and magic commands to interact with SQL.
-Alternatively, we can simply 'source' this notebook from another Jupyter notebook by running `%run notebook_template.ipynb`.
+Alternatively, we can simply 'source' this notebook from another Jupyter notebook by running `%run notebook_initializer.ipynb`.
 This helps us keep the main notebook cleaner by having fewer cells.

 ### Python Files
 - `credentials.py`: This file includes login information into an MPP database.
 It is important to keep these separate from the notebook so that login information is not present inside of the notebook.